University of Kang Ning

-University of Kang Ning (UKN; 康寧大學 (Khong-lêng Tāi-ha̍k)) is a private university located in Annan District, Tainan, Taiwan.
+University of Kang Ning (UKN; 康寧大學 (Khong-lêng Tāi-ha̍k)) is a private university located in Neihu District, Tainan, Taiwan.
 It is named after Kang Ning, a famous Taiwanese doctor who is known for his contributions to the field of medical care.

 The University of Kang Ning has a diverse range of academic programs, including medicine, nursing, management, humanities, and social sciences.
 Some of its most popular programs include nursing, physical therapy, and business administration.

 History

 The university was established in 2011.
 In 2018, Kang-Ning Junior College of Medical Care and Management was merged into the university.